labsadik/labsadik/README.md

 ## ☕ Fun Fact

-Great engineering is powered by curiosity—and coffee.
+Great engineering is powered by curiosity and coffee.

 ---